Welcome

 Lesson Plans

 Each morning, students begin their day with a focused "Do Now" activity designed to ease them into the school day with purpose and calm.
-Currently, this week we are reviewing science test prep during this time.
-This will help get the students ready for 8th grade science state test in March.
+Currently, this week we are reviewing math test prep during this time.
+This will help get the students ready for the math state test.

 Mistakes are for Learning